dhis2/dhis2-docs/src/commonmark/en/content/user/using-reporting-functionality.md

 <!--DHIS2-SECTION-ID:standard_reports_in_the_beta_reports_app-->

-You access the available reports by navigating to Apps-\>Reports (Beta).
+You access the available reports by navigating to Apps-\>Reports.
 In the report menu in the left bar, click Standard Report.
 A list of all pre-defined reports will appear in the main window.